Andrew-Akram/ExpenseX/README.md

 ## About

-CineSphere is a feature-rich Flutter application that bridges the gap between cataloging databases and community networking, giving users a single place to discover, log, review, and organize cinema while engaging with a community of like-minded film and TV enthusiasts.
+CineVerse is a feature-rich Flutter application that bridges the gap between cataloging databases and community networking, giving users a single place to discover, log, review, and organize cinema while engaging with a community of like-minded film and TV enthusiasts.

-Rather than treating movie tracking and social interaction as separate concerns, CineSphere unifies them around a shared data model: a logged movie becomes a feed post, a review becomes a discussion thread, and a curated list becomes something to follow and share.
+Rather than treating movie tracking and social interaction as separate concerns, CineVerse unifies them around a shared data model: a logged movie becomes a feed post, a review becomes a discussion thread, and a curated list becomes something to follow and share.
 The app is powered by The Movie Database (TMDB) for media metadata and integrates Google's Gemini models directly into the discovery experience, moving beyond simple keyword search toward mood-based and comparative recommendations.

 ---